Helping Children Worldwide

 The war finally came to an end, but the effect of horrendous acts of violence and destruction in the name of political gain remain, even to this day.

 In a part of the world where resources are scare and poverty endemic, war had made everything far, far worse.
 War destroyed what gains had been made over the past fifty years.
 Families had lost homes, children had lost parents.
 Conflict had rendered communities devastated and isolated, the railway tracks had been ripped up, hospitals, churches, mosques and schools destroyed.
 The already fragile education, health and social welfare systems were shattered.
 The need for assistance was extreme, and the government of Sierra Leone was not able to provide the help that was needed.
 Mission teams from Floris dispatched to Sierra Leone to help.
 The more trips they took to Bo, the more they felt called to help.
 They learned that the people of Sierra Leone fell among the highest poverty rates, lowest adult literacy rates, highest infant death rates, highest under 5 deaths, and highest maternal mortality rates in the world.
 They felt blessed by God, and called by their faith to act.
 They knew, the greater their generosity, the more the Child Rescue Centre could do for the impoverished children of Bo.
 But this was only one congregation, and as the work of the Child Rescue Centre expanded, so did the need for support.
-In 2003, Floris reached out to other churches, asking them to form a partnership, and formed a nonprofit organization, Helping Children Worldwide, to capture the leadership’s vision to provide financial and strategic support to the Child Rescue Centre and help children in circumstances like the children they had encountered in Bo.
-The board of the new nonprofit begin immediately building a health facility to serve children in the impoverished community, and seeking other, better ways they could serve, including creating a local coalition to serve impoverished children in the U.S. (That charity continues to this date, and is still supported by Floris, but was “spun off” and is no longer affiliated with Helping Children Worldwide.)
+In 2003, Floris reached out to other churches, asking them to come together to support the orphanage in Sierra Leone.
+At the same time, they established a nonprofit organization, Helping Children Worldwide, to capture the mission and pastoral leadership’s vision to provide financial and strategic support to the Child Rescue Centre and help children in circumstances like the children they had encountered in Bo.

 And let us not grow weary of doing good, for in due season we will reap, if we do not give up.